iRakson/DeepDive-Into-Spark/Memory Management/Introduction.md

 Spark memory manager is responsible for managing the spark memory i.e. execution memory and storage memory.

-* **User Memory** = Total Memory - Reserved Memory - Spark Memory

-This memory region is used to store information about all the user defined data structures, classes, methods.
+* **User Memory** :This memory region is used to store information about all the user defined data structures, classes, methods.
 It is also used for storing the metadata related to the application.
 Its size is dependent on the size of spark memory.
 So this is configurable as well.
+Size of user memory is calculated in following way :

+    Total Memory - Reserved Memory - Spark Memory

 Until now we have seen different types and regions of spark memory.
 We will understand [Memory Manager](MemoryManager.md) which is responsible for managing execution and storage memory next.